edulazaro/easy-practive-tech-challenge/README.md

 1. Clone the repository.
 2. Copy the `.env.docker.example` file, rename it as `.env.docker` and add the `ALPHA_VANTAGE_API_KEY`.
 3. Start all the services defined with Docker Compose witht he command `docker-compose up -d`.
-2. If the `vendor` folder is not created, run `docker-compose exec -it app composer install`.
+4. If the `vendor` folder is not created, run `docker-compose exec -it app composer install`.
+5. Run this command `docker-compose exec -it app php artisan key:generate`.
-3. If the `node-modules` folder is not created, run `docker-compose exec -it app npm install`.
+6. If the `node-modules` folder is not created, run `docker-compose exec -it app npm install`.
-5. The app will be running on `http://localhost:7000/`.
+7. The app will be running on `http://localhost:7000/`.

 To run the migrations, execute these commands: